spodell/Darkhorse2/README.txt

    Installation is performed using a script that tests availability of pre-requisite programs and databases based on a user-customized configuration file.
+Note that some distributions may require program permissions to be re-set as executable after decompressing the downloaded files, e.g.

+   	tar -xzvf DarkHorse-2.0_revXX.tar.gz
+	chmod -R 755 DarkHorse-2.0_revXX

    A template configuration file is provided (templates/config_template), which must be manually edited to include appropriate local information, including paths to downloaded files, MySQL database name, MySQL user name, and MySQL user password.